digiovannia/predprey/README.md

 4) The amount of food ("resource") available to the prey population is constant.
 Considering that this quantity may vary significantly with environmental influences and competition with other species of the same trophic level, future versions of this program could be improved with non-constant functions for resource abundance.

+5) The strength of density effects on fecundity and survival probabilities is the same for all age/stage classes.
+This simplifying assumption allows for the program to easily adapt to MPMs of different sizes, however, relaxing this assumption may permit more realistic analysis (e.g. plausibly, the oldest or youngest individuals in a population may be more severely excluded from access to food when intraspecific competition is high).

 ## Parameters

 num_years:  number of years for which the age structures of the populations are computed